Landlord And Tenant Solicitors

 For your Section 21 notice to be valid, you must have complied with a series of key legal points.
 They include protecting the deposit according to the law (or returning it to the tenant) and providing the tenant with the prescribed information about the deposit.

 Although Section 21 is often referred to as Accelerated Possession Proceedings, it is not always quicker than the Section 8 route.
-The notice period for a Section 21 notice is normally three months (based on a six-month tenancy agreement).
+The notice period for a Section 21 notice was normally three months (based on a six-month tenancy agreement) but this has now been extended due to the coronavirus pandemic.

 Advantages of a Section 21 notice: